sandstreamdev/std/date/README.md

 ## Questions

-- How to check if a date is within given date range?
+- How to check if a date is within a given date range?

 # dayRange

-Returns a local day range at a particular Date
+Returns a local day range at a particular Date.

 ## Type signature